jmoonware/audibleintegers/README.md

 # audibleintegers
-Code for generating audio signals based on modular exponentiation of integers
+Code for generating audio signals based on modular exponentiation of integers.

 The integers show a surprising amount of structure, especially in the multiplicative group co-prime to a given integer N. This script can be used to generate audio tones that exhibit the repetitive patterns (via higher audio frequencies) for a given integer N.